 Launched back in 1996, Wayback Machine has been archiving the cached pages of various websites at regular intervals.
 It provides access to more than 450 billion archived web pages.
 The basic purpose of the service is to help users to view a web page even if the website is changed or closed down.

 The Wayback Machine, however, achieves the cached pages randomly, but you can also save a particular web page manually too.
-In short, you can capture and archive a particular web page for future and save it as proof that it appeared first on the Internet as a trusted citation.
+In short, you can capture and archive a particular web page for the future and save it as proof that it appeared first on the Internet as a trusted citation.

 Archive web page on-demand

 The feature appears as “Save Page Now” tab on the homepage of Wayback Machine.
 All you need to do is to cut and paste the URL of the webpage you want to save.
-The web crawlers will then achieve the complete web page and give you a direct URL which you can save for future.
+The web crawlers will then achieve the complete web page and give you a direct URL that you can save for the future.
 This on-demand digital archive feature allows you to save a webpage, as well as a PDF file for future reference.

 This feature was added to the Wayback Machine sometime in May 2014.
-This is a free feature but shows a ‘Donate’ button in the to the right corner.
+This is a free feature but shows a ‘Donate’ button in the right corner.
 The URL of the webpage, archived appears in a new pop-up window, and that of a PDF file appears in the location bar.

 Archive.is is a good alternative to the Wayback Machine.
 This site caches a web page as well as take its screenshots.